 Buchak, Greg, Gregor Matvos, Tomasz Piskorski, and Amit Seru.
-"The Limits of Shadow Banks."
-NBER Working Paper, October 2018.
+"Beyond the Balance Sheet Model of Banking: Implications for Bank Regulation and Monetary Policy."
+NBER Working Paper, January 2020.

 Each author name for a Columbia Business School faculty member is linked to a faculty research page, which lists additional publications by that faculty member.

 Each topic is linked to an index of publications on that topic.